Everyone loses it now and then.

 Looking back on it, I realize now that I was a lot like that jug.

 I’d been pushing myself.
-I’d squeezed every last once of care, love, and concern out of me until I was a grumpy ball of agitation and raw nerves.
+I’d squeezed every last once of care, love, and concern out of myself until I was a grumpy ball of agitation and raw nerves.
 I was gasping for air internally.
 I needed an intake vent.

 We’re told to love one another, because love comes from God (1 John 4:7).
 But what I didn’t fully realize until that night was that we can’t continue to give love if we don’t take time to receive it.

 My time with God is my “intake vent.”
-The time I spend praying and reading his Word is my time to take in the love and strength I need to continue giving it to others.
+The time I spend praying and reading His Word is my time to take in the love and strength I need to continue giving it to others.
 As the old saying goes, “You can’t give what you ain’t got.”